absolute-community/absolute-masternode-tool/doc/deterministic-mn-migration.md

     button on the right, then copy the public key from the corresponding edit box
-    - `votingAddress`: change the **Voting private key** view type to **Dash address**, using the context menu associated with the "eye" button on the right, then copy the Dash address from the corresponding edit box
+    - `votingAddress`: change the **Voting private key** view type to **Absolute address**, using the context menu associated with the "eye" button on the right, then copy the Absolute address from the corresponding edit box

     3.3.
 Execute the update registrar command from the Debug console